oscar-chevalier/KSCsCO2eqPatch/README.md

 This tools were created for the KSPACECONTEST23 organised by Spacecon and KSC.
 This tool chain directly modify the game files (mainly the parts' files ".cfg").
 The objective is to apply a cost of equivalent CO2 to the parts.

+## Warning!
+Limited Compatibility!
+The purpose of this mod is to reproduce the specific conditions players encountered for the KSPACECONTEST 2023: a specific game experience for a Sandbox Game!
+This mod alters the price of parts for
+- KSP Stock
+- KSP DLCs (both)
+- Restock+
+- KER (yes, the 2 little parts provided with this mod) In no way was the compatibility of this mod with the existing career mode intended because contracts and the financial mechanics of the game are not modified accordingly.

 ## Use
 ### Précisions